anntzer/mplcursors/doc/index.rst

 .. note::
-   When the callback is fired, the position of the annotating text is temporarily set to ``(np.nan, np.nan)``.
+   When the callback is fired, the position of the annotating text is temporarily set to ``(nan, nan)``.
 This allows us to track whether a callback explicitly sets this position, and, if none does, automatically compute a suitable position.

+   Likewise, if the text alignment is not explicitly set but the position is, then a suitable alignment will be automatically computed.

 .. _selection-indices: